 An introductory level course covering basic concepts related to exercise, fitness, and health.
 Will include exercise myths, risks, benefits and choices as related to physically active lifestyles and the development of personal wellness.
 This course cannot be counted as credit toward the BKIN degree.
-Antirequisite: Credit cannot be obtained for both KINE 1993 and KINE 2293.
+Antirequisite(s): Credit can be obtained for only one of KINE 1993 or KINE 2293.